 Similarities: The actions we take to prevent the flu work against COVID-19 as well.
 These include frequent hand-washing, social distancing, disinfecting surfaces, and covering coughs and sneezes with a tissue or sleeve.

 Differences: A new flu vaccine comes out each year to help prevent infection.
 There is no vaccine for COVID-19, but clinical trials are underway.
+Since anyone can spread COVID-19 to others even when they do not feel sick, the CDC highly recommends that everyone wear a face mask when in public settings and when around people who do not live in your household.

 Similarities: We can test for the flu and COVID-19 to confirm infections.
 If you have recently traveled to an area with known COVID-19 cases or have been exposed to a person diagnosed with COVID-19, the CDC recommends you call your primary care doctor, and they will determine whether you need to be tested.
 People with other health conditions should call their doctor immediately, even if symptoms are mild.
 If you don’t have a primary care doctor, contact the Ohio Department of Health call center.
 The call center is open seven days a week from 9 a.m. to 8 p.m., and can be reached at 1 (833) 4-ASK-ODH (427.5634).